Dean Bergeron: Career in insurance

-In addition to athletics, Dean Bergeron also pursued a career in the insurance field.
+In addition to athletics, Bergeron also pursued a career in the insurance field.
 Since 1993, he has been working in the field of life insurance.
 He has held positions as an insurance products advisor, including at Desjardins Financial Security.
-In June 2009, Dean Bergeron joined La Capitale Financial Group.
-After holding various executive positions including Director of Marketing and Health Promotion, and Senior Director of Operations.
+In June 2009, Bergeron joined La Capitale Financial Group, holding various executive positions including Director of Marketing and Health Promotion, and Senior Director of Operations.
 He holds the position of Vice President of Administration and Client Relations in the group insurance sector of this company.

-From 2014-2020, Bergeron served on the Board of Directors at Praxis Spinal Cord Institute, a Canadian not-for-profit organization for spinal cord injury research and care.
+From 2014 to 2020, Bergeron served on the Board of Directors at Praxis Spinal Cord Institute, a Canadian not-for-profit organization for spinal cord injury research and care.